-In the event SUNY Oswego needs to initiate a shutdown of the campus due to an outbreak of the coronavirus, the College, in consultation with SUNY and per directives of the State of New York, will broadly communicate the announcement of such closure via a series of communications that detail the process, timeline and important information on roles, responsibilities and next steps through multiple information channels including: campus-wide email, message to parents/guardians, online Campus Bulletin, Oswego Today daily email, digital signage on campus, and the college's Oswego Forward/COVID-19 website.
+In the event SUNY Oswego needs to initiate a shutdown of the campus due to an outbreak of the coronavirus, the College, in consultation with SUNY and per directives of the State of New York, will broadly communicate the announcement of such closure via a series of communications that detail the process, timeline and important information on roles, responsibilities and next steps campus-wide through multiple information channels including: email, message to parents/guardians, online Campus Bulletin, Oswego Today daily email, digital signage on campus, and the college's Oswego Forward/COVID-19 website.
 The use of the SUNY-alert notification system and other campus alert systems, including outreach to the media and the use of social media, will also be considered.
 Regular and frequent communication with the local health department and SUNY will occur throughout all phases of any such shutdown.

-Plan for Sharing COVID-19 Updates and Oswego Forward with the Broader Community principles of putting safety first; protecting the core academic areas of excellence; maintaining our fundamental mission of the broadest possible access to world-class teaching, research and scholarship; sustaining academic programs and achieving operational efficiencies; and demonstrating agility in responding rapidly to workforce needs.
+Plan for Sharing COVID-19 Updates and Oswego Forward with the Broader Community

+SUNY Oswego will expand its ongoing and frequent communication with members of the campus community and external stakeholders to inform, update and educate all on the Oswego Forward plan.
+The following communication plan will be grounded in transparency and will support the principles of putting safety first; protecting the core academic areas of excellence; maintaining our fundamental mission of the broadest possible access to world-class teaching, research and scholarship; sustaining academic programs and achieving operational efficiencies; and demonstrating agility in responding rapidly to workforce needs.